Grace Woodruff Cartwright

 Agriculture & Ranching

 Grace Woodruff Cartwright, a Weatherford rancher and farmer for 56-plus years, won recognition for building a rural community, Tin Top, Texas.
 She was also recognized for organizing 72 ranchers in five counties to form the Brazos Valley Association to reclaim land and homes and to harness the Brazos River.

-She endowed more than a dozen university scholarships for encouragement of agricultural studies and is a former Keep Texas Beautiful vice-president.
+She endowed more than a dozen university scholarships for encouragement of agricultural studies and was a former Keep Texas Beautiful vice-president.

 Mrs. Cartwright worked as an extension agent for Texas A&M University helping Parker County women achieve a better quality of farm life.
-She earned her degree at North Texas State University.
+She earned her degree at North Texas State University (University of North Texas).

 Grace Woodruff Cartwright died on February 20, 2003.

 Page last updated 3:30 PM, August 22, 2016